betsy/individual-eraser-pong/README.md

 # individual-eraser-pong
-hack@brown
-by betsy and rachelzhang98
+hack@brown2016  by betsy and rachelzhang98